PanHywel/TidyMark/README.md

 - Auto organize: click “Auto Organize” to categorize bookmarks
 - Manual manage: review and adjust categories in the popup UI
 - Settings: right-click the icon → “Options” to configure AI provider/model

+- Preview adjust: in the organize preview dialog, click a bookmark to change its category; choose an existing category or add a new one in the picker.

 ### Notes (AI Optimization)